DEFRA/hapi-govuk-question-page/API.md

 they have a `conditionalTextField` property that is the same as a [TextField component](#textfield-component), with the exception of `options.required` and `options.classes`.

+## `CurrencyField` component
+Text field that follows the guidelines onf the [HMRC Currency](https://design.tax.service.gov.uk/hmrc-design-patterns/currency-input/) input pattern.

+The component allows the input of non-numerical characters such as `'£'` and `','`, but strips them out prior to validation.

+Input will be returned as a number with at most 2 decimal places.

+Has the same properties as a [TextField](#textfield-component).

 ## `DatePartsField` component
 Date field using the Date Input component following the Dates pattern, with separate inputs for day, month and year.